 Prof. Kelner received his Ph.D in Sociology in 2002 from the City University of New York, which he attended as a Wexner Graduate Fellow.
 Before arriving to Vanderbilt in 2005, he was Senior Research Associate at the Cohen Center for Modern Jewish Studies at Brandeis University, where his research focused on issues of identity, education, leadership and gender equity in the American Jewish community.

 He has been a Fellow of the Hebrew University of Jerusalem’s Institute for Advanced Studies (2004), and a visiting scholar in Tel Aviv University’s Department of Sociology and Anthropology (2008-9).
-He currently serves on the Board of Directors of the Association for Jewish Studies, and as chair of the Wexner Graduate Fellowship Selection Committee.
+From 2012 to 2015, he directed Vanderbilt’s Program in Jewish Studies.
+He is a past member of the Board of Directors of the Association for Jewish Studies, and currently serves as chair of the Wexner Graduate Fellowship Selection Committee.